top of page

 YOU Don’t Have to Be a Pirate to get Scurvy [and other useful info about Vitamin C]

-Do you bruise easily?
+Are you bruising easily?

 Do your gums bleed?